 Apple’s decision is largely aimed at keeping Google’s technology at bay on iOS.
 The Blink browser engine that Google took the lead in developing, as a part of the open source Chromium project, is an absolutely vital part of Chrome on desktop, Android, and all other operating systems apart from iOS.
 The version of Chrome that iOS users can download, which uses WebKit rather than Blink, pales in comparison.

-Read More: Go, the Programming Language of the Cloud – InApps 2022
+Read More: Security in the Cloud Native Era – InApps 2022

 The stated mission of the Blink project could not be clearer about its goals for application functionality.
 Its mission is to “make the web the premier platform for experiencing the world’s information and deliver the world’s best implementation of the web platform.”
 The implication is that Blink wants its engine to compete directly against native apps to be the “premier platform” for the consumer internet.